isomerpages/mindef-sg101/_economy/growing-our-economy/2010-to-the-present-new-challenges.md

 <p>In addition, China’s Belt and Road Initiative will see billions of dollars being poured into the region to build infrastructure, from roads to ports.
 While stronger connectivity helps keep lines of communication open, some of these ports and airports could rise to become our competitors along the way.</p>

-Trading volume on the Singapore Exchange has also fallen over the years, compared to stock markets in emerging markets like Thailand, Vietnam and the Philippines These markets will continue to attract more investor attention.
+Trading volume on the Singapore Exchange has also fallen over the years, compared to stock markets in emerging markets like Thailand, Vietnam and the Philippines.
 </div>